 Marygrove's dance program is professionally oriented and emphasizes broad performance experience.
-All majors/minors are members of the Marygrove College Dance Company.
-The dance company performs informally on campus, off-campus in lecture demonstrations, as guest artists with local dance companies, and two full-scale proscenium productions in the Marygrove College Theatre.
+All majors/minors are members of the Marygrove College Dance Company or Company II.
+The dance company performs informally on campus, off-campus in lecture demonstrations, as guest artists with local dance companies, and three full-scale proscenium productions in the Marygrove College Theatre.
 In addition, the dance department participates in the Michigan Dance Council (MDC) and the American College Dance Festival (ACDFA) conferences.